wagiminator/CH552-picoDAP/README.md

 ```

 ## Installing Drivers for the CH55x Bootloader
-On Linux do not need to install a driver.
+On Linux you do not need to install a driver.
 However, by default Linux will not expose enough permission to upload your code with the USB bootloader.
 In order to fix this, open a terminal and run the following commands:

 ```
 echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="4348", ATTR{idProduct}=="55e0", MODE="666"' | sudo tee /etc/udev/rules.d/99-ch55x.rules